-As vice president, chief program and strategy officer, Ari oversees The Kresge Foundation’s programs, learning and evaluation, grants management and information systems departments.
-He directs Kresge’s efforts to explore new forms of cross-disciplinary and place-based work and to pursue imaginative uses of philanthropic tools, strategies and learning agendas.
+As vice president, chief program and strategy officer, Ari oversees The Kresge Foundation’s programs and learning and evaluation departments, and directs the foundation's Opportunity Fund.
+He leads Kresge’s efforts to explore new forms of cross-disciplinary and place-based work and to pursue imaginative uses of philanthropic tools, strategies and learning agendas.

 Ari joined Kresge in January 2013 after five years with McKinsey & Company in Washington, where he focused on social innovation, economic development and public health.
 While at McKinsey, Ari was a co-author of “And the Winner is…,” a study of prizes and their role in fostering innovation, and he worked with charitable foundations, nonprofits and governments across the Americas, Europe and Africa on issues of strategy, policy and advocacy, organizational effectiveness and governance.